teguh87/hiring/README.md

 # Hiring Test

-Objective :  please fill this code with proper logic, you must follow the rule You have 48 minutes to finish the task.
+Objective :  please fill this code with proper logic, you must follow the rule You have 48 minutes to finished the task.

 ```
 # import all dependancy